ishank26/calorie_estimation/README.md

 # TODO:
 - Train 3 stages sequentially for better results
-- Fix prepareCocoFormat for any dataset
 - affinity clustering on mask or activation maps ??
+- Update for W-Net architecture.

 # Results